TL;DR

 Best for: Midmarket and enterprise engineering teams building long-term LatAm capacity with full operational support.

 Howdy is a white-glove workforce partner that handles recruiting, employment, compliance, payroll, benefits, onboarding, retention, and team development as a single integrated service.
-The company is headquartered in Austin, with an office in San Francisco and 10 dedicated LatAm offices: Guadalajara, Mexico City, Medellin, Bogota, Buenos Aires, Lima, Montevideo, Cordoba, and Florianopolis.
+The company is headquartered in Austin, with an office in San Francisco and 10 dedicated LatAm offices across Mexico, Colombia, Brazil, Argentina, Chile, Peru, and Costa Rica.

 Once engineers are placed, Performance Coaches with 10+ years of engineering management experience provide ongoing support.
-Howdy reports a 98% retention rate, which reduces churn costs and re-onboarding drag significantly over multi-year engagements.
+Howdy reports a 98% retention rate (company-reported), which reduces churn costs and re-onboarding drag over multi-year engagements.
+Engineers also receive structured AI training as part of onboarding; a pilot cohort reported a 52% productivity increase (company-reported, measured by task throughput and code review cycle times).

-- 98% retention rate reduces the cost and disruption of re-hiring and re-onboarding.
+- 98% retention rate (company-reported) reduces re-hiring and re-onboarding costs

 Evaluation questions to ask Howdy: